zeke/devcenter-scraper/content/md/git.md

 The same techniques used to deploy to production can be used to deploy a development branch of your application to a staging application on Heroku, as described in [Managing Multiple Environments for an App](multiple-environments).

+## Build cache

+Buildpacks can optionally cache content for re-use between builds.
+A typical use-case for the buildpack is to speed up builds by caching dependencies so that they don't have to be re-fetched on every build.
+This greatly speeds up builds.

+If you suspect that a build-problem is related to this caching, you can use the [`heroku-repo`](https://github.com/heroku/heroku-repo) plugin to clear the cache.

 ## Repo size

 While there is not a hard limit on your repository size, very large repositories (over 600MB) are not recommended; they may cause timeouts and slow pushes overall.
 Running `heroku apps:info` will show you your repository size.
-Your build cache is stored inside your repository, so don't be surprised if it's larger remotely than locally.
+The app build cache is stored inside the app repository, so don't be surprised if the repository is larger remotely than locally.

 Common causes of large repositories are binary files checked into the repo (git is notoriously bad at handling binaries) or